 Filed under Chairman

-TOM MONAGHAN is Legatus’ founder and chairman.
+TOM MONAGHAN is Legatus’ founder, chairman and CEO.